nlin0/nlin0/README.md

 I am currently studying Computer Science and pursuing a Data Science Minor at Cornell University.

-I like hiking, Nintendo, drawing, video-making, and spending time with friends and family.
+I like hiking, Nintendo games, drawing, video-making, and spending time with friends and family.

 <br>